Introduction

 Sheep

-In 2021, the number of organic sheep in Iceland decreased to 201 head (-465 head y/y), reflecting production constraints in organic sheep farming.
+In 2021, the number of organic sheep in Iceland decreased to 201 head (-465 head y/y), showing expansion in organic sheep farming as demand for organic lamb and wool increases.

 Organic Animal Products